scallops-cloud/nodejs-basic-course/04-project-todo-api-v1/exercise/04-01-todo-list/README.md

 }
 ```

+## Challenges:

+1. Question: What is the benefit of returning object under "data" field?

-3. Todo Detail API Error: return 404 with error when id not found.
+2. Todo Detail API Error: return 404 with error when id not found.

 - use `findTodo` function in `./models/todo.js`.